On This Day in History: May 28

 - Patch Adams, American physician and author, founded the Gesundheit!
 Institute

-- John N. Bambacus, American sergeant and politician
+- John N. Bambacus, American military veteran (USMC) and politician

 - John Fogerty, American singer-songwriter, guitarist, and producer

-- Jean Perrault, Canadian politician, Mayor of Sherbrooke
+- Jean Perrault, Canadian politician, Mayor of Sherbrooke, Quebec

 - Helena Shovelton, English physician

 - Rudy Giuliani, American lawyer and politician, 107th mayor of New York City